Sweeny91/SQLAlchemy_Precipitation_Analysis_Application/README.md

 # sqlalchemy_challenge
 All Tasks below were finished to completion.
 Bonus Analysis has not yet been submitted.
+- Main script to be ran for analysis is "climate_analysis.ipynb"
+- The climate app produced for part 2 can be found in "app.py
+- Note: original, unmodified starter files can be found in the instructions folder

 Step 1 - Climate Analysis and Exploration
 - Began by, using Python and SQLAlchemy to do basic climate analysis and data exploration of the climate database.
 All of the following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.